open-hand/choerodon/README.md

 - [test-manager-service](https://github.com/choerodon/test-manager-service.git) - This service is responsible for Test Management and improves testing efficiency through a variety of management test plans.
 - [choerodon-front-test-manager](https://github.com/choerodon/choerodon-front-test-manager.git) - Test Management Front is the front service of Test Management, This service is responsible for all pages of the Test Management.
+- [issue-service](https://github.com/choerodon/issue-service) - It is a service that manages the flow of issue states, including checksum automation task execution before and after state conversion.
+- [state-machine-service](https://github.com/choerodon/state-machine-service) - It is a service that manages the issue property settings, including problem types, states, and priorities, in the form of a scenario.

 ## Contribute

 We welcome your input!
-If you have feedback, please [submit an issue](https://github.com/choerodon/choerodon/issues).
+If you have feedback, please [submit an topic](http://forum.choerodon.io/).
 If you'd like to participate in development, please read the [documentation of contribution](CONTRIBUTING.md) and submit a pull request.

 ## Support

-If you have any questions and need our support, [reach out to us one way or another](http://v0-8.choerodon.io/zh/community/).
+If you have any questions and need our support, [reach out to us one way or another](http://choerodon.io/zh/community/).